 William Johnson, Administrator

-The following objectives were achieved during the time period from October 2010 to September 2011 to fulfill the goals set by the Dutchess County STOP-DWI Planning Board:
+The following programmatic objectives were achieved during 2015 fiscal cycle to fulfill the goals set by the Dutchess County STOP-DWI Planning Board:

 To reduce the number of crashes, fatalities, and injuries by impaired driving.

 - Funded 9 law enforcement agencies for dedicated overtime patrols.

 - Continued to partially fund one full-time DWI officer for the Dutchess County Sheriff’s Office.

 - The Program continues to support countywide training needs to support the detection, apprehension, and prosecution of drivers impaired by both alcohol and drugs, and to develop a local operational plan to support, coordinate and provide those activities.